loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 the wake-triggering request to vCluster Platform for the target VCI, instead of waiting for normal Argo polling to wake it indirectly.

-The shared notification template and proxy live under the pull-request-environments use case:
+The shared notification template and proxy live under the pull-request-environments use case (that is enabled by default for vCP Demo Generator environments):

 - [../argocd-vcluster-pull-request-environments/manifests/argocd-notifications-cm.yaml](../argocd-vcluster-pull-request-environments/manifests/argocd-notifications-cm.yaml)
 - [../argocd-vcluster-pull-request-environments/manifests/vcluster-wakeup-proxy.yaml](../argocd-vcluster-pull-request-environments/manifests/vcluster-wakeup-proxy.yaml)

-If you keep the `ignore-user-agents: argo*` annotation but do not install equivalent wake-up plumbing, promotions into sleeping vClusters can appear stuck because Argo CD will no longer wake them by routine polling.
+If you keep the `ignore-user-agents: argo*` annotation but do not install equivalent wake-up plumbing, promotions into sleeping vCluster instances can appear stuck because Argo CD will no longer wake them by routine polling.
 Likewise, if the subscription annotation is present but the `vclusterProjectId` / `vclusterName` labels are missing, the wake-up template cannot resolve the